Sreejita De

 Sreejita De Blohm-Pape (born 16 July) is an Indian actress who primarily works in Hindi television.
 De is best known for her portrayal of Mukta Rathore Kashyap in Uttaran, which ranks among India's longest-running television series.
 Following this, she portrayed Shreya Pethewala in Tum Hi Ho Bandhu Sakha Tumhi and Dilruba in Nazar.
-In 2022, she appeared as a contestant in Bigg Boss 16.
+In 2022, participated in Bigg Boss 16.

 Personal life

 Sreejita got engaged to her long-term boyfriend Michael Blohm-Pape on 21 December 2021 and the couple got married on 1 July 2023 at a Church in Germany.